python/cpython/Doc/library/curses.rst

    Used for half-delay mode, which is similar to cbreak mode in that characters typed by the user are immediately available to the program.
-However, after blocking for *tenths* tenths of seconds, an exception is raised if nothing has been typed.
+However, after blocking for *tenths* tenths of seconds, raise an exception if nothing has been typed.
 The value of *tenths* must be a number between ``1`` and ``255``.
 Use :func:`nocbreak` to leave half-delay mode.